ropensci/treebase/inst/doc/treebase/treebase_github.md

-The promise of this exponential growth in the sizes of available phylogenies, with some trees representing 2,957 taxa motivates the more and more ambitious inference methods being developed which require large trees to have adequate signal (Boettiger, Coop, and Ralph 2012).
+The promise of this exponential growth in the sizes of available phylogenies, with some trees representing 2,957 taxa motivates the more and more ambitious inference methods being developed which require large trees to have adequate signal [Boettiger, Coop, and Ralph (2012);
+FitzJohn, Maddison, and Otto (2009); @beaulieu2012].
 It will be interesting to see how long into the future this trend is maintained.
 These visualizations help identify research trends and can also help identify potential data sets for analyses.
 In this next section we highlight a few ways in which programmatic access can be leveraged for